 Supported Platforms

-- Arduino-class boards with SPI
+- Arduino-class boards with stable SPI and enough RAM/flash for RFAL-based examples

-- STM32 and other ARM MCUs
+- STM32 and other ARM MCUs using ST RFAL / ST25R3916 software as the integration base

-- Raspberry Pi via SPI
+- Raspberry Pi via SPI for low-level register access or custom Linux driver work

 Initialization Method

-- Install the ST25R3916 library ZIP / sample package.
+- Install the latest ELECHOUSE ST25R3916 library from GitHub.

 Example Test Workflow